 These are advanced-level courses.
 Participants taking these courses will be expected to have a good understanding of international tax, tax planning and transfer pricing principles and practical challenges MNEs face during their daily operations.

-- Ensuring Beneficial Ownership Status
+- Ensuring Beneficial Ownership for Holding and Finance Companies.

 - The Extraterritorial Reach of EU and US Tax Law – The Inbound and Outbound Perspectives